Mythologies of the men’s rights and feminist movements

 As men’s rights advocates, that raises questions about our own ‘mythologies.’
 What are they?
 Have we sufficiently developed and articulated them?
 In light of the four elements of religious mythology listed above, lets list a rudimentary, rough sketch of the MR story to date.
 Before I do that, I hasten to add that this sketch is not prescriptive and may be at odds with narratives already held by devout Christian, Muslim, or XYZ-believing MRAs.
 However this mythological sequence focuses solely on the gender relations problem as it has been articulated by many MRAs today:

-1. A strong candidate for an MR ‘Genesis story’ is the story of human evolution, a compelling mythology about our remote past and how we clawed our way out of the jungle to build the wonders of modern science and civilization.
-That story comes with scientific observations and anecdotes about human biology in action – how early men and women displayed different sexual and survival strategies, and how human offspring were protected due to biological imperatives.
+1. A ‘Genesis story’ for today can rest on any of the familiar ones offered by traditional religions: Christian, Muslim, Jewish (same root story), Hindu, Celtic, Germanic, Mayan, you name it.
+To that catalogue we can add the now popular story of human evolution, a compelling narrative about our remote past and how humans clawed thier way out of the jungle to eventually build the wonders of modern science and civilization.
+This story comes with scientific conjectures about human biology in action – of how early men and women displayed different sexual and survival strategies, and how human offspring were protected due to biological imperatives.
 Its a story of cooperation between men and women as they dreamed the human adventure forward.
+Any and all of these Genesis stories underline ‘team family’ and the need for cooperative toil.

-2. The ‘fall’ took place as that delicate equilibrium between men and women was unraveled by the arrival of the new gender relations mythology called romantic chivalry, AKA gynocentrism.
-This period marked the moment of enslavement to a sexual relations model designed to tilt maximum power to women, with men slaving as Moses did for the Egyptians, and it presided over the destruction of the delicate family unit.
+2. Regardless of which creation story is preferred, a ‘fall’ took place as the delicate equilibrium between men and women was unraveled by the arrival of the new gender relations mythology called romantic gynocentrism, which arose in the Middle Ages.
+This period marked the moment of men’s capture within a sexual relations template designed to tilt maximum power to women, with men slaving for them as Moses did for the Egyptians, and this belief system presided over the destruction of the delicate family unit.

-3. Over the centuries men (and women) of iron will and good conscience mounted a resistance to gynocentrism and a desire for Exodus – to wanting to walk away from gynocentric-feminism as free men;
+3. Over the centuries men (and women) of iron will and good conscience mounted a resistance to gynocentrism and a desire for Exodus – to wanting to walk away from the dictates of gynocentric-feminism as free men;

 4. Finally, men and women began to live the GOOD NEWS of the MR Testament: liberty, equality of opportunity, compassion and multi-options for all – this time including men.